JMeter vs Locust, which do you prefer ?

 -With GUI

-$ locust -f locust_files/my_locust_file.py --host=http://example.com
+$ locust -f locust_files/my_locust_file.py --host=https://example.com

 You will the running port in your local machine :